Why Your Child’s Nearsightedness Gets Worse, And What You Can Do About It Now

 VisionQuest Child Patients

-Myopia is an eye disease where the eyeball grows too long, leading light to be focused in front of the retina instead of directly on it.
-This causes distant objects to appear blurry.
+Myopia happens when the eyeball grows too long from front to back, causing light to focus in front of the retina instead of directly on it.
+This makes distant objects look blurry while close-up vision stays clear.

 Can Myopia Progression Be Slowed?